-SCI 301-Anatomy and Physiology

-3 credits | Prerequisites: None
+SCI 301-Anatomy and Physiology 3 credits | Prerequisites: None End of document.
+There is no textbook required for this course, all readings are provided within the course.
+Textbook Information: This course provides the student with a comprehensive examination of the human body.
+Emphasis is how the body is organized, its support and maintenance system, control, and continuity.
+The course survey of the structure and function of the human organ systems.
 This course provides the student with a comprehensive examination of the human body.
-Emphasis is on how the body is organized, its support and maintenance system, control, and continuity.
-The course is a survey of the structure and function of the human organ systems.

-Textbook Information: There is no textbook required for this course, all readings are provided within the course.

-End of document.
+Emphasis is